wp-plugins/readable-names/readme.txt

 == Description ==

 The plugin asks commenters to write their names in the language that your blog uses.
 Using names written in your blog's native language will enhance the quality of users' conversation.
-Customizing predefined language standards can create your own slang.
+Customizing predefined rules can create your own slang.
 Less spam is a welcome side effect.

 = Translation =

+The plugin comes with a set of predefined standards for every translated language.

 * Finnish `fi` (by Christian Hellberg)
 * German `de_DE`
 * Hebrew `he_IL` (by [Yaron Shahrabani](https://edge.launchpad.net/~sh-yaron))